In this episode of THE SAMPLE, Leita Hart-Fanta, CPA answers the question, “What is a Single Audit?”

 Welcome to The Sample, a quick discussion of auditing concepts and terms that will help you do your work.
 Conducting an audit in accordance with auditing standards is no small feat and I want to support you.
 We’ll be referring to the GAO, IIA and AICPA literature to bolster our conversations.
 Let’s get started.

-In this episode, we answer the question, what is a Single Audit?
-Now, that word single is a little misleading because a Single Audit is actually made up of multiple audit objectives, as I will tell you just a minute.
+In this episode, we answer the question, “What is the single audit?”
+Now, that word single is a little misleading because a single audit is actually made up of multiple audit objectives, as I will tell you in just a minute.
 It also got a participant in one of my classes in some trouble because his wife looked at his calendar and saw that he was going to a class that day for single auditors.
 She thought he was stepping out on her.

-And that’s exactly what the non-federal entities did back in the 80s.
-I said, “Look, can we just get one audit done a year that would make the grant community happy?”
-So Congress said, “That makes sense,” and passed the Single Audit Act, which designed one single audit, this design to make the grant community happy.
-Does everything they need.
+And that’s exactly what the nonfederal entities did back in the 80s.
+They said, “Look, can we just get one audit done a year that would make the grant community happy?”
+So Congress said, “That makes sense,” and passed the Single Audit Act, which stands for one single audit, this design to make the grant community happy.
+It does everything they need.
 They need the financial information.
 They need the compliance information.
-They need to be able to trace their grants and where they went and how much was expended and that’s the job of the SEFA.
+They need to be able to trace their grants and where they went and how much was expended, and that’s the job of the SEFA.

 That wraps it up for another episode of The Sample.
 True to the nature of a sample, we didn’t talk about everything, so you’ve probably got questions.
 Write to me firstname.lastname@example.org and I’ll do my best to fill in the blanks.
 Thanks for playing.